Disclaimer: I do not own Harry Potter or any of the characters.

 "You're as bad as Dad," Rose rolled her eyes, but Ari didn't care, it wasn't so bad being compared to his dad.
 However, he noticed that Rose was thoughtful now, just like she was during breakfast.

 "Nothing," she said quickly but he didn't let her get away with that.
 "Fine, it's just, I've noticed lately that... well, that Mum calls Dad Matt or Matthew a lot..."

-"Oh," Ari said he sat back looking thoughtful, he never really noticed that.
+"Oh," Ari said as he sat back looking thoughtful, he never really noticed that.
 "Does she?"

 "And you don't know why," Ari said.